 - A combination of digitization with Lean Process Excellence Principles

-Looking at Culture Management there are several sub-categories that should be addressed; Values, beliefs, behaviors and rituals.
+Looking at Culture Management there are several sub-categories that should be addressed; Values, beliefs, behaviors, and rituals.

-Within organizations it is important to create a system and then for the managers to lead the workforce within that system.
+Within organizations, it is important to create a system and then for the managers to lead the workforce within that system.

-In creating a system its important for the leadership team to provide the goals of the organization to enable the workforce to contribute to the shared goal.
+In creating a system it’s important for the leadership team to provide the goals of the organization to enable the workforce to contribute to the shared goal.
 Once this is established it’s important to provide all the contributors with the appropriate skills and resources to properly carry out their job functions.
 This may involve a range of measures.

 By following this format changes become sustainable.
 For pharmaceutical processing and manufacturing, it’s extremely important to institute standards which can be measured for quality compliance and performance.

-Inevitably however there will be circumstances which cause abnormal events, abnormal conditions and non-compliance situations to “boundary” conditions.
+Inevitably, however, there will be circumstances which cause abnormal events, abnormal conditions and non-compliance situations to “boundary” conditions.
 These must be managed by the leadership group according to the system previously defined.

 In building the system and important component which helps to drive good behaviors and rituals which in turn ensures success is to develop standardized work patterns.
-This involves the establishment of clear work expectations based upon logical measured deliverables that operations stuff and management can agree upon.
+This involves the establishment of clear work expectations based upon logical measured deliverables that operations staff and management can agree upon.